anshudaur/DI2KG-Entity-Resolution/Readme.txt

 We consider the hard-coded rules to deter from our generality.
 However, we include them since they are crucial for finding a straight-forward solution with the limited resources chosen.

+One of the steps : Pairwise BERT embedding were generated and KNN classifier was trained on cosine similarity to find similar entities

 To the best of our knowledge, any recent version of scikit-learn and numpy would be compatible with our submitted solution.

 For reference, we installed it with the following